 While the lenses below are specific to the Canon EF mount the recommendation for a macro, wide, and telephoto lens stands true for all body types.

 Macro lenses are strong at background blur and close-ups which makes them best for shooting food, flowers, products, portraits, and night photography.

 Photo by: Photo by Chris Lawton on Unsplash

 The 50mm is esteemed as one of the greatest lenses of all time, this lens is truly as nifty as they claim.
 I often recommend the nifty 50 as a great starter lens for new photographers, however, it does have some limitations and is not the only lens you’ll ever need.

 The Sigma 70mm lens packs a lot into their lens for a far better price than competing lenses.
 While it’s not perfect, it provides great image quality and is a huge step up from the 50 mm lens.

 Click here for an in-depth review.

 A focal length of 35 mm or less is generally accepted as wide-angle, so you’re getting a lot bang for your buck with this 17mm lens.

-Sigmas have built a reputation for sharpness and sturdy builds, and this lens is no exception.
+Sigmas have built a reputation for sharpness and sturdy builds, and the ultra-wide Sigma 12-24mm lens is no exception.

 Telephoto lenses typically refer to lenses with a focal length of 100mm or more and make objects closer than they appear.
 Telephoto lenses are great for shooting subjects where getting physically close is not an option, such as wildlife, sports, and concerts.